scaventz/kotlin-bytecode-comparator/README.md

 ![alt text](screenshot.png)
 ## What is it
 <!-- Plugin description -->
-For my own purpose, a plugin used to show difference of (JVM) bytecode across different version of compilers with different options.
+For my own purposes, a plugin for comparing bytecode differences between two versions of the compiler.

 It has the following defects
-- not robust at all
-- support Windows only
-- support single source file only
+- Support compiling single source file only.
+(The plugin calling `kotlinc yourFile.kt` under the hood).
+- Not robust at all
+- Support Windows only, but can be easily extended to support Linux/macOS
-- support `IR`,`Inline` option only
+- Support `IR`, `Inline` options only
-- slow
+- Slow

+## How to use it
+Open a source file in IDE, specify paths of your compilers, click "Compile And Compare".
+I'm happy to help if you have any questions or ran into any issues.

 ## How to build
 `./gradlew build`